-Manager and the Trustee dated 5 January 2012, as amended and restated on 31 December 2019, and as further amended and/or a particular sub-fund, a reference to Units means and includes
+Manager and the Trustee dated 5 January 2012, as amended and restated on 31 December 2019, and as further amended and/or particular sub-fund, a reference to Units means and includes Units of all sub-funds.

 "Trustee" means HSBC Institutional Trust Services (Asia) Limited.